 Shane Brennan is the Chief Executive of the Cold Chain Federation which is the specialist trade body for companies that transport and store temperature-controlled food, pharmaceuticals, and other products.
 With over 150 companies, 500 facilities and 30,000 vehicles the cold chain is a vital hidden part of the UK’s food chain.

-- In a tough year, the cold chain has kept operating uninterrupted by the uncertainties of covid.
+- In a tough year, the cold chain has kept operating uninterrupted by the uncertainties of Covid.
 I am so proud of everyone starting from the drivers and warehouse operatives that have shown up for work through the waves of lockdown and kept the nation fed.
-Also, for the resilience of so many business leaders that have hung in as demand has both surged and cratered in different parts of the food supply chain.
+Also, the resilience of so many business leaders that have hung in as demand has both surged and cratered in different parts of the food supply chain.
 As the year closes, the pharma cold chain is stepping up to the challenge of getting the vaccine to where it is needed.
-Much as we wish it hadn’t have been like it has, this year we have shown everyone why the cold chain matters and how much we all rely on it.
+Much as we wish it hadn’t been like it has, this year we have shown everyone why the cold chain matters and how much we all rely on it.

 - Changes in how we work and use cities will be a major catalyst for change in how we organise our food supply chain.
-Tougher regulations and costs for operating in urban centres, as well as increasing demand for online and home delivery will accelerate the pace of change in how we organise our supply chain.
-This will have knock on effects for everyone from retailers, to wholesalers and distributors.
+Tougher regulations and costs for operating in urban centres, as well as increasing demand for online and home delivery, will accelerate the pace of change in how we organise our supply chain.
+This will have knock-on effects for everyone from retailers to wholesalers and distributors.
 We will look back at this period as a key one when our supply chain changed fundamentally and very fast.

 - Brexit will be painful and set back our food industry.
-It will require major reorganisation of well-established supply chains.
+It will require the major reorganisation of well-established supply chains.
 Most of the changes necessary will only start once we are outside the single market.
 I regret that the past four years of transition will have not done much at all to prepare the industry for the changes to come.
 It will be a bumpy ride and we won’t know for decades for sure whether it was for the better or the worse.